 I made these to go with a roast dinner we made for our friends.
 I needed a crowd pleaser for a couple of fussy boys so this was ideal.
 Although the cream and chocolate the choux pastry is so light, it doesn’t make this dessert too rich in comparison to some such as Cheesecake.
 It’s a great dish to take to a friend or family member’s or if you’re hosting something yourself.
 I think they look impressive too as again I think everyone is under the impression they are super hard to make!

 Don’t worry if they look or messy or if they come out of the oven different shapes and sizes.
 When you put them all together in a bowl they will look amazing and no one will be able to see any mistakes or mishaps!

-Recipe inspired by James Martin, Good Food, and my boyfriend who doesn’t eat anything other than chocolate and cream.
+Recipe adapted and inspired by James Martin, Good Food, and my boyfriend who doesn’t eat anything other than chocolate and cream.

 - 50g Butter

 - 75g Strong White Flour (this is like bread flour not plain!)

 - Vanilla Extract

 - Preheat the oven 200 degrees and place an empty roasting tin at the bottom of the oven to get hot